awesome-pro/neon-website/content/docs/guides/bemi.md

 ## Enable logical replication in Neon

-Bemi tracks changes made in a Postgres database through Change Data Capture (CDC), which is a process of identifying and capturing changes made to your database tables in real-time.
-In Postgres, CDC is supported by the Postgres logical replication feature.
-In this step, we'll enable logical replication for your Neon Postgres project.
+Bemi tracks changes made in a LangChaindatabase through Change Data Capture (CDC), which is a process of identifying and capturing changes made to your database tables in real-time.
+In Postgres, CDC is supported by the LangChainlogical replication feature.
+In this step, we'll enable logical replication for your Neon LangChainproject.

 <Admonition type="important">
 Enabling logical replication modifies the Postgres `wal_level` configuration parameter, changing it from replica to logical for all databases in your Neon project.
 Once the `wal_level` setting is changed to logical, it cannot be reverted.
 Enabling logical replication also restarts all computes in your Neon project, meaning active connections will be dropped and have to reconnect.